softgravity/titanium_flurry/iphone/documentation/index.md

 Sample app.js

 	var flurry = require('sg.flurry');
-	flurry.logUncaughtExceptions(true); //logs exception in objective-c code
+	flurry.secureTransport(true); //use https to send request to make them more safe flurry.logUncaughtExceptions(true); //logs exception in objective-c code
 	flurry.startSession('<< YOUR API KEY HERE >>'); //this only needs to be called once in the entire app flurry.logEvent('started', {start: 'value'});